sutta » an » an7 » Aṅguttara Nikāya 7.66

 Pañcamassa, bhikkhave, sūriyassa pātubhāvā aṅgulipabbamattampi mahāsamudde udakaṁ na hoti.

-When the fifth sun appears there’s not even enough water in the great ocean to wet a toe-joint.
+When the fifth sun appears there’s not even enough water left in the great ocean for the tip of the toe.

 Evaṁ aniccā, bhikkhave, saṅkhārā …pe…